COSBlab/EMMIVox-BENCHMARK/README.md

 # EMMIVox-BENCHMARK
 Data to reproduce the EMMIVox model refinement benchmark described in:

-S. Hoff, E. Thomasen, K. Lindorff-Larsen, M. Bonomi.
+S. Hoff, F. E. Thomasen, K. Lindorff-Larsen, M. Bonomi.
 Accurate model and ensemble refinement using cryo-electron microscopy maps and Bayesian inference. bioRxiv 2023 doi: [add ref]().

 Details about the systems used in our benchmark are